Angus Douglas-Hamilton, 15th Duke of Hamilton: Career

 The son of the 14th Duke of Hamilton and Lady Elizabeth Percy, daughter of the 8th Duke of Northumberland, he was educated at Eton College and Balliol College, Oxford (as was his father before him).
-One of his younger brothers is the Scottish Conservative and Unionist politician James Douglas-Hamilton, Baron Selkirk of Douglas.
+One of his younger brothers was the Scottish Conservative and Unionist politician James Douglas-Hamilton, Baron Selkirk of Douglas.

-At the Coronation of Queen Elizabeth II he was a page in Westminster Abbey and was awarded the 1952 Coronation Medal.
+At the coronation of Queen Elizabeth II he was a page in Westminster Abbey and was awarded the 1952 Coronation Medal.
 He was Hereditary Keeper of the Palace of Holyroodhouse.
 By right of his subsidiary title of Lord Abernethy, he was hereditary bearer of the Crown of Scotland to the Parliament of Scotland.
-The Duke of Hamilton fulfilled that duty by carrying the Crown in front of Her Majesty The Queen at the opening ceremony of the Scottish Parliament.
+He fulfilled that duty by carrying the Crown in front of Queen Elizabeth II at the opening ceremony of the Scottish Parliament.

 He was a campaigner for animal welfare, together with his third wife, Kay Carmichael.
 A motorsport enthusiast, he held a number of UK and international land speed records.
 Many were gained on beaches and airstrips after he was banned from driving on public roads following his fifth drink-driving conviction in 1993.
 The duke suffered from alcohol addiction for many years.

+Royal Air Force

+He was a pilot in the UK Royal Air Force under the name "Angus Clydesdale".

+He flew in the far east during the UK confrontation with Indonesia in the 1960s.

+He then became a flying instructor on the Jet Provost at RAF Syerston north of Nottingham.

+For family reasons in Scotland he was then posted to RAF Prestwick as a flying instructor, before retiring from his Air Force career.